AlbertSu123/website/content/posts/ESPM-Discussion.md

 - More technology made it so a market for capital investment is created and therefore an increased need for labor

 ## Describe instances of new “Crises of Reproduction” in the American West.
 How were these crises overcome?
 Were there repercussions?
-- Mercury released -> Damaged soil and fish -> Bioaccumulation of mercury in fish
+- Mercury released -> Damaged soil and fish -> Bio-accumulation of mercury in fish
 - Hydraulic mining led to flooding and heavy metal poisoning that ruined agriculture -> Sawyer decision banned hydraulic mining because of that -> Hill erosion → changed the landscape
 - Solved by moving mining to outside of north america
 - Timber used for building everything